Aluraine18082020/SocialDistancing_FaceMask_Detector_with_Alarm/README.md

-# Resister-19
-##### A project by Team RESISTER-19 for the HackForCovid Hackathon

-## Title : Social Distancing & Face Mask Detector with Alarm
+### Title : Social Distancing & Face Mask Detector with Alarm

 ## Tagline
 Masks on their own will not protect you from covid'19,  practising physical distancing with mask can!<br>